 The MMPE technology uses synergistic combinations of certain specific pharmaceutical excipients included on the FDA's Inactive Ingredients Database ("IID") for improved topical delivery of active ingredients into or through the skin.
 The benefits of this technology include the potential for increased penetration of APIs with the possibility of improved efficacy, lower API concentration and/or reduced dosing.
 Issued U.S. patents provide intellectual property protection through March 6, 2027.
-A European patent (validated in Germany, France, Ireland, Spain, Italy and the United Kingdom) was issued with term to 2036.
-In addition, applications are pending in Australia, Canada, Mexico (allowed), New Zealand, and in the U.S., with the latest expiry date in 2036.
+Australian, Mexican and European patents (validated in Germany, France, Ireland, Spain, Italy and the United Kingdom) were issued with term to 2036.
+In addition, applications are pending in Canada, New Zealand, and in the U.S., with the latest expiry date in 2036.